 There is no better place to deepen your yoga practice and enhance your journey as a yogi than the Long Beach Peninsula.
-Weather allowing, we will practice yoga outside on the lawn or on the beach, where we can listen to the birds sings and hear the roar of the Ocean.
-There will be at least two instructors at the festival, each with their own unique style and variety.
-These classes are appropriate for all levels of experience, from beginning to advanced, and there is no additional charge for classes.
+Weather permitting, we will practice yoga outside on the lawn or on the beach, where we can listen to the birds sings and hear the roar of the Ocean.
+Several instructors will be at the festival, each with their own unique style and variety.
+We will be introducing Kundalini Yoga as part of our program for the first time at Jiva Yoga Festival!
+These classes are appropriate for all levels of experience, from beginning to advanced, and there is no additional charge for yoga classes.

 Beth Bauer is the host and founder of Jiva Yoga Festival.
 Beth has traveled the world, visited over 30 countries, and has brought her enthusiasm for diversity and cultural awareness to the Washington State Long Beach Peninsula where she lived for many years.

 Trained in Rishikesh India, Beth combines the traditional styles of Hatha, Vinyasa, and Yin to deliver an unforgettable experience that connects the mind, body, and spirit.
 This is evident in some signature processes she includes in each session, such as taking a few moments to feel gratitude and connect with Spirit.